williamteav/personal_website/blog/post002/entry.md

 <center><img src="B24.JPG"></center>

 The most-produced heavy bomber in history, the **Consolidated B-24 Liberator** flew alongside B-17s over Europe.
-The B-24's superior range allowed it to supplant B-17s in the Atlantic and Pacific Theaters.
+The B-24's superior range allowed it to supplant the Flying Fortress in the Atlantic and Pacific Theaters.

 <center><img src="B29.JPG"></center>

-Featuring a pressurized cabin and computer-controlled gun turrets, the technologically advanced Boeing B-29 Superfortress provided the means for a sustained bombing campaign against the Japanese home islands.
-This B-29 is a composite of three separate aircraft and is also reputed to be haunted.
+The **Boeing B-29 Superfortress**, featuring a pressurized cabin and computer-controlled gun turrets, was a state-of-the-art aircraft when it first flew in 1942.
+B-29s carried out bombing missions during World War II and Korea.
+This Superfortress is a composite of three separate aircraft and is rumored to be haunted by unidentified spirits.

 <center><img src="C46.JPG"></center>